jclxx/xero-helloworld-php/README.md

 ## What is a Xero App? ##

-A Xero app software which interacts with the Xero API, typically for making custom reports from your accounts, or to interface a stock control system to your accounts.
+A Xero app is software which interacts with the Xero API, typically for making custom reports from your accounts, or to interface a stock control system to your accounts.

 In these notes